 January 1st 2016, Steph received an email from Microsoft.
 This amazing email said she’d been awarded the Microsoft Most Valued Professional award for the Data Platform.

-The Data Platform MVPs number fewer than 500 globally, and their part of just 4,000 MVPs around the world.
+The Data Platform MVPs number fewer than 500 globally, and they’re part of just 4,000 MVPs around the world.
 The Data Platform MVP award goes to people leading and educating the community on SQL Server, Azure, and most relevant to Steph, R.